How wholistic care can help young adults step-by-step

 How Wholistic Care Helped Josh…

-The easiest way to introduce how Wholistic Care can help young adults through providing PMSS support is via a little example, so let’s talk about a hypothetical Wholistic Care Client named Josh…
+The easiest way to introduce how Wholistic Care can help young adults through providing Post-Majority Support Services ("PMSS") support is via a little example, so let’s talk about a hypothetical Wholistic Care Client named Josh…

 Josh, a twenty-year-old, is currently in college and lives off-reserve on his own.
-He was in care for four years during his childhood, so is eligible for PMSS under ISC’s criteria and has expressed an interest in signing up for Wholistic Care’s PMSS program after hearing about it from OCFS.
+He was in care through his childhood, so is eligible for PMSS support under Indigenous Services Canada’s criteria and expressed an interest in signing up for Wholistic Care’s Post-Majority Support Services ("PMSS") program after hearing about it from OCFS.

-After being told of Josh’s interest in PMSS, the Case Manager called Josh and provided a brief description of what PMSS is – stressing that it is free to sign up and is completely voluntary – and asked if Josh would like to meet to discuss it more and see how Wholistic Care can help him.
+After being told of Josh’s interest in receiving PMSS support, a Case Manager called Josh and provided a brief description of what PMSS support involves and how Wholistic Care delivers it – stressing that it's free to sign up and is completely voluntary – and asked if Josh would like to meet to discuss this all a bit more and see how Wholistic Care can help him.

-In the first meeting between Josh and the Case Manager, the Case Manager explained in more detail what PMSS is and that Wholistic Care can provide him with support that’s tailored to his evolving needs for the next six years (until he turns 26).
+In the first meeting between Josh and the Case Manager, the Case Manager explained in more detail what PMSS support involves and that Wholistic Care can provide him with support that’s tailored to his evolving needs for the next six years (until he turns 26).

 The Case Manager explained again that signing up is (of course) free and is completely voluntary (Josh can end his involvement with Wholistic Care anytime).
-But the Case Manager explains that Wholistic Care can help Josh make the transition to adulthood a bit easier through providing financial support and can also help him build a stronger communal and cultural connection through the help of Wholistic Care’s Cultural Coordinator.
+But the Case Manager explained that Wholistic Care can help make the transition to adulthood a bit easier for Josh through providing financial support and can also help him build a stronger communal and cultural connection through the help of Wholistic Care’s Cultural Coordinator.

 After these documents were signed by both Josh and the Case Manager, the Case Manger worked through the Orientation Materials with Josh (these include the Monthly Budget Planner, Life Skills Survey, and Goals Worksheet).
 These Orientation Materials allowed the Case Manager to better understand Josh’s current life situation, his current skillset and what he wants to improve on, and the goals or aspirations that he’s working toward (or needs help getting started on).

 After the meeting ended, the Case Manager privately reviewed the Orientation Materials that Josh completed and created a Service Delivery Plan.
-This Service Delivery Plan is the Case Manager’s view on what Josh’s primary goals are and how Wholistic Care can help Josh reach them (subject to the limitations of ISC’s PMSS system).
+This Service Delivery Plan is the Case Manager’s view on what Josh’s primary goals are and how Wholistic Care can help Josh reach them (subject to the limitations of ISC’s Post-Majority Support Services system).

-For example, in Josh’s situation the Case Manager determined that there’s not too much direct support that Josh needs.
-He has a part-time job and is doing well in college, so the Case Manager doesn’t want to be too hands on and cause him to become less independent (since the aim of the PMSS system is to ensure that young adults are self-sufficient by the time they turn 26).
-However, the Case Manager does note that Josh is having trouble making ends meet each month and that this has caused Josh quite a bit of stress and has interfered with his schoolwork.
+For example, in Josh’s situation the Case Manager determined that there wasn't too much direct support that Josh needed.
+He had a part-time job and was doing well in college, so the Case Manager didn’t want to be too hands on and cause him to become less independent (since the aim of the PMSS system is to ensure that young adults are self-sufficient by the time they turn 26).
+But the Case Manager did notice that Josh was having trouble making ends meet each month and that this was causing an understandable amount of stress and was actively interfering with Josh's studies.

-To document both the level of financial support that Josh will receive and the obligations that he must adhere to in order to receive it, the Case Manager completed the Conditions on Financial Support Form which will be reviewed and signed by Josh later to acknowledge that he agrees to follow the obligations that come attached to the financial support and understands that a failure to do so could result in the support being revoked.
+To document both the level of financial support that Josh would receive and the obligations that he must adhere to in order to receive it, the Case Manager completed the Conditions of Financial Support Form which would be reviewed and signed by Josh in a future meeting to acknowledge that he agrees to follow the obligations that come attached to the financial support and understands that a failure to do so could result in the financial support being removed.

 Another thing that the Case Manager noticed is that in Josh’s completed Life Skills Survey he identified that he would like to spend more time participating in cultural and communal activities but wasn’t sure how and was worried about the travel costs involved.
-So, the Case Manager decided that an offer would be made to Josh that for every cultural and communal event he attends he will receive a $100 stipend to cover transportation and food costs.
-Additionally, the Case Manager decided to set up a meeting between Josh and Wholistic Care’s Cultural Coordinator to see if there were other ways that Josh could get more involved in communal or cultural activities.
+So, the Case Manager decided that an offer would be made to Josh that for every cultural and/or communal event he attended he would receive a $100 stipend to cover transportation and food costs.
+Additionally, the Case Manager decided to set up a meeting between Josh and Wholistic Care’s Cultural Coordinator to see if there were other ways that Josh could get more involved in communal and/or cultural activities.

 After the Service Delivery Plan and the Conditions of Financial Support Form were completed by the Case Manager, the Case Manager then set up a follow-up meeting to discuss these with Josh.
-The Case Manager described how Wholistic Care plans to support Josh moving forward, and asked Josh to sign the Conditions of Financial Support Form to indicate that he understands the obligations that he will have to adhere to in order to receive ongoing financial support from Wholistic Care.
+In this meeting, the Case Manager described how Wholistic Care planned to support Josh moving forward, and asked Josh to sign the Conditions of Financial Support Form to indicate that he understood the obligations that he will have to adhere to in order to receive ongoing financial support from Wholistic Care.

-Moving forward, because Josh is quite independent, he doesn’t reach out to the Case Manager for help much – which is fine, as he doesn’t need to reach out so long as he is doing well and making progress on the goals within the Service Delivery Plan and that he identified in the Goals Worksheet.
+Moving forward, because Josh was already quite independent, he didn’t reach out to the Case Manager for help much – which is fine, as there was no obligation for Josh to reach out often so long as he was doing well and making progress on the goals within his Service Delivery Plan and that he identified in the Goals Worksheet.

-However, the Case Manager still reaches out to Josh about once a week to check-in and see how he is doing.
-And one of the obligations of receiving ongoing financial support from Wholistic Care was that Josh needs to respond whenever the Case Manager reaches out within 48 hours.
+However, the Case Manager still reached out to Josh about once a week to check-in and see how he was doing.
+And one of the obligations of receiving ongoing financial support from Wholistic Care was that Josh needed to respond whenever the Case Manager reached out within 48 hours.

-Further, once every three months Josh will be required to have a face-to-face meeting with the Case Manager to discuss the progress (or lack thereof) toward his long-term goals that he’s made.
-This meeting is required because the Case Manager needs to understand if the support being provided to Josh should be changed to better suit his needs.
-Further, Wholistic Care is required to produce reports for ISC detailing how each Client is progressing both toward their long-term goals and self-sufficiency.
+Further, once every three months Josh was required to have a face-to-face meeting with the Case Manager to discuss the progress (or lack thereof) that he made toward his long-term goals.
+This meeting was required as the Case Manager needed to understand if the support being provided to Josh should be changed to better suit his needs.
+Further, Wholistic Care is required by the PMSS system to produce reports detailing how each Client is progressing toward their long-term goals and toward self-sufficiency (a failure to do so could lead to Wholistic Care no longer being able to support a Client).

 Frequently Asked